Rejoan2020/Text_editor_with_tkinter/README.md

 # Text_editor_with_tkinter

-10-15 functionalities of a a typical text editor is added on this text editor it is currently on beta version there are some bugs are there otherwise you may use it to keep notes. thank you
+10-15 functionalities of a a typical text editor is added on this text editor.
+It is currently on beta version.
+There are some bugs are there.
+Otherwise you may use it to keep notes.
+Thank you